sribongarla/My_Project/failures/db-secret-issue.md

 - Validate DB connectivity
 - Improve secret rotation process

-## Interview Explanation
-One real-world example is a DB password change where the app still used old credentials.
-I updated the Kubernetes Secret and restarted the deployment.
+One real-world example is a DB password change where the app still used old credentials. updated the Kubernetes Secret and restarted the deployment.